cosmos/interchain-security/tests/mbt/model/README.md

 * `EndAndBeginBlockForConsumer(chain: Chain, timeAdvancement: Time)`: On the consumer `chain`, ends the current block, and begins a new one.
 Again, all the logic in EndBlock/BeginBlock happens here, like validator set change maturations.
 * `DeliverVscPacket(receiver: Chain)`: Delivers a pending VSCPacket from the provider to the consumer `receiver`.
 * `DeliverVscMaturedPacket(receiver: Chain)`: Delivers a pending VSCMaturedPacket from the consumer `receiver` to the provider.
+* `KeyAssignment(chain: Chain, validator: Node, consumerAddr: ConsumerAddr)`: Assigns the `consumerAddr` to the `validator` on the `chain`.
+Note that we use "key" and "consumerAddr" pretty much interchangeably, as the model makes no differentiation between private keys, public keys, addresses, etc, as it doesn't model the cryptography.

 ### State machines